saitaiky/notebook/docs/docs/cloud-computing/aws/integration-messaging/eventbridge.md

 - IAM roles for rules are only used for events related to Kinesis Streams.
 - For Lambda functions and Amazon SNS topics, you need to provide resource-based permissions.
 :::

+## Examples

+### Monitor API call from CloudTrail then use SNS for notification

+To get notified via email when there are API calls like the `CreateUser` API, you need to work with three services, namely AmazonEvent Bridge (Amazon CloudWatch Events), CloudTrail, and Amazon Simple Notification Service.

+You have to create an Amazon SNS topic with email subscriptions.
+This will allow email subscribers to get notified when a message is published on the topic.

+AWS CloudTrail publishes events that you can use as an event source when setting up an Amazon EventBridge rule.
+With this, you can then set up an Amazon EventBridge rule with CloudTrail as the event source, set `CreateUser` as the event pattern, and set the SNS topic you just created as the target.